-The Yearbook 2024 (Part 1 General) contains rules regarding postgraduate qualifications and other policy related matters.
+The Yearbook 2025 (Part 1 General) contains rules regarding postgraduate qualifications and other policy related matters.
 These are the overarching rules of the University.
-Besides the provisions and requirements of the Yearbook 2024 (Part 1 General), a faculty may have specific provisions and requirements of its own for master's theses and doctoral dissertations, 1 as long as such specific provisions and requirements are not in conflict with the Yearbook 2024 (Part 1 General).
-Some of these specific provisions and requirements are contained in the Yearbook 2024
+Besides the provisions and requirements of the Yearbook 2025 (Part 1 General), a faculty may have specific provisions and requirements of its own for master's theses and doctoral dissertations,1 as long as such specific provisions and requirements are not in conflict with the Yearbook 2025 (Part 1 General).
+Some of these specific provisions and requirements are contained in the Yearbook 2025 (Part 8 Law), whereas others are included in this guide.
+Accordingly, this guide must be read together with Parts 1 and 8 of the Yearbook of the University.
+The Yearbooks can be accessed here.

-1 Yearbook 2024 (Part 1 General) Postgraduate Qualifications para 5.4.2.
-Despite the Yearbook 2024 (Part 1 General) only referring to master's theses in this paragraph, it has been confirmed by the Registrar that the same applies to doctoral dissertations.
+1 Yearbook 2025 (Part 1 General) Postgraduate Qualifications para 5.4.2.
+Despite the Yearbook 2025 (Part 1 General) only referring to master's theses in this paragraph, it has been confirmed by the Registrar that the same applies to doctoral dissertations.